Iguazú National Park: Stay at Iguazú Falls, Argentina!

 Road safety Argentina/your country

-When stepping out of the aircraft at Aeropuerto Internacional Cataratas Del Iguazú, which is in fact rather an airfield, we immediately feel the change of climate.
-There is a noticeable contrast between the colder air in Buenos Aires, we come from, and the warmer, more humid rainforest climate at Iguazú.
+When stepping out of the aircraft at Aeropuerto Internacional Cataratas Del Iguazú, probably more like an airfield, we immediately feel the climate change.
+There is a noticeable contrast between the colder air in Buenos Aires, where we come from, and the warmer, more humid rainforest climate at Iguazú.

-After disembarking the plane we look for the taxi stand inside the airport building.
-As there are five of us, we need two taxis to our first night accommodation a few kilometres away from Iguazú Falls.
+After disembarking the plane, we look for the taxi stand inside the airport building.
+As there are five of us, we need two taxis to our first-night accommodation a few kilometres from Iguazú Falls.
 It is located between Iguazú National Park and the centre of Puerto Iguazú and features a gigantic outdoor swimming pool on the premises near the green rainforest.
-This is our first night accommodation at a much more affordable rate than the hotel inside Iguazú National Park.
+That is our first night accommodation at a much more affordable rate than the hotel inside Iguazú National Park.

-It is off season, and the place appears pretty empty – with exception of a few backpackers and the accommodating staff.
+It is off-season, and the place appears pretty empty – except for a few backpackers and the accommodating staff.

-Very conveniently we find out that the hotel can organise a taxi for 5 to Iguazú Falls, Argentina!
-The fare is even fixed – and way below what we just paid when arriving.
+Most conveniently, we find out that the hotel can organise a taxi for 5 to Iguazú Falls, Argentina!
+The fare is even fixed – way below what we paid when arriving.

-The taxi driver shows up in the morning as expected and takes us directly to the Argentinian Iguazú Falls.
-Everything works like a charm, and soon we have both entrance tickets and are dropped right in front of Gran Meliá where we will do an early check-in at 9 a.m.
-In this way we needn’t carry around more than the absolutely necessary things inside Iguazú National Park.
+The taxi driver shows up as expected in the morning and takes us to the Argentinian Iguazú Falls.
+It works like a charm, and soon, we have both entrance tickets and are dropped right in front of Gran Meliá, where we will do an early check-in at 9 a.m.
+Thus, we will not have to carry our things inside Iguazú National Park.

 Suspecting that he is one of the few taxi drivers with a taxi for 5, I enquire about the possibility of him coming back to take us to the airport on the Brazilian side the next day.
-He promptly agrees and even gives a very low price!
-It is only a fraction of what we have seen that a taxi usually costs from Gran Meliá to the Brazilian airport!
+Promptly agreeing, he even gives a very reasonable price!
+It is only a fraction of what we have seen that a taxi usually costs to go from Gran Meliá to the Brazilian airport!

-When entering the hotel, it is not an exaggeration to say that we get a bit overwhelmed by the staff’s outfit.
-They all wear khaki shorts and jackets in the best safari style!
-Not omitting the odd safari hat!
+When entering the hotel, it is not an exaggeration to say that we are slightly overwhelmed by the staff’s outfit.
+They all wear khaki shorts and jackets in the best safari style – not omitting the odd safari hat!

-We are instantly exposed to a distinguished service.
+We get a distinguished service.
 The bellboy insists on taking our ‘luggage’ to the rooms.
-We just have our tiny hand luggage sized backpacks which we could easily carry ourselves!
-However, there is a certain etiquette to adhere to – and it should not be breached!
-We pass our lightweight luggage to him and he places it on a hotel luggage trolley and draws it towards the lift.
-It is unnecessary to say that he of course expects a suitable tip when leaving us and our modest 7-kilo rucksacks behind in our rooms!
+We only have tiny hand luggage-sized backpacks, which we could easily carry ourselves!
+However, there are etiquette rules to adhere to – and they should not be broken!
+We pass our lightweight luggage to him, and he places it on a hotel luggage trolley and draws it towards the lift.
+It is unnecessary to say that he expects a suitable tip when leaving us and our modest 7-kilo rucksacks behind in our rooms!

 Rainforest view